Wisdom

 Personal Reflection

-- Where in my life am I treating love and truth as enemies, instead of inviting them to meet?
+• Where in my life am I treating God’s love and truth as enemies instead of friends?

 A Challenge For You